 Although poorly understood the development of plantar fasciitis is believed to have a mechanical nature of onset whereby failure of the plantar fascia supporting the loads applied to the foot is commonly described as the chief mechanism of onset.
 Plantar fasciitis is also thought to result from chronic overload from either lifestyle or exercise (4).

-Histological evidence however does not support this commonly espoused belief as to the etiology of plantar heel pain.
+Histological evidence, however, does not support this commonly espoused belief as to the aetiology of plantar heel pain.
 Likewise support scientifically for the influence that arch mechanics has in the development of plantar fasciitis is equivocal at best, despite that anecdotal evidence would suggest a direct link between plantar fasciitis and a person’ arch function.